 How do you apply to be a LPC Supervisor in Texas?

 Remember the 40 Hour LPC Supervisor Training course is NOT a certification course.
-The LPC board has the final say in whether or not your course met all of the requirements and only they can give you the supervisor designation.
+The LPC board has the final say about whether or not the course you took met all of the requirements.
+Only they can grant you the supervisor designation.

 How do I find an excellent Texas LPC supervisor training?

 In 2007 my mentor Dr. Judy DeTrude and I developed the 40 Hour LPC LMFT Supervisor Training.
 In 2019 Kate Walker training produced the first completely online dual licensed supervisor training.

 Forty in-person cohorts and over seven hundred online graduates later?